1kevgriff/kevgriffin.v4/blog/2024-06-25 Hampton Roads DevFest Retrospective.md

 > ![Linda, Alex, and Kevin](./images/20240625-devfest-kevin-linda-alex.jpg)
 >
 > Let it be known, I could not have done DevFest without Linda and Alex.
-They're awesome members of this community.
+They are invaluable members of this community.

 ## Hampton Roads DevFest